 The idea is that just like the classic horizontal support and resistance areas, these moving averages should be treated as zones or areas of interest.
 In fact, the area between moving averages could be considered a zone of support or resistance all by itself.

-The reason that moving averages are so powerful as support and resistance levels are similar to the drivers of price action theory.
+The reason moving averages are so powerful as support and resistance levels are similar to the drivers of price action theory in technical analysis.
 Ultimately, it all comes down to peer pressure and the fact that thousands and thousands of traders use moving averages.

-And, out of all the moving averages that traders use, there’s only a handful of common ones.
+And, out of all the moving averages traders use, there’s only a handful of common ones.
 The result is a feedback loop when the indicators themselves gain relevance.
 Why?
-Because they are favored by legions of dedicated traders!
+Because legions of dedicated traders favor them!

 90% of traders who use moving averages use one or more of these five periods: